monokrome/django-sandbox/README.md

     ./server.py

+If you'd prefer to run a production-ready server with two workers, you can use this command:

+    gunicorn -w 2 server:d

+You could also change the 2 to any other number if you wanted a different number of workers, of course.

 The `server` executable also acts as manage.py.
 This allows you to use any installed [Django][dj] management commands with it.
 To see a list of available management commands, you can use the following command: